smartopian/OPN-aNG-Accord/README.md

-# OPN-aNG-Accord
+# aNG-OPN-Accord
 Repo for Stanford - Sorbonne class collaboration

 *  [aNG- Interacive Sumit on Personal Data Governance](https://www.anewgovernance.org/2020/09/17/interactive-summit-on-personal-data-governance/)

-** Automating PII Principal / Data Subject Rights and Data Controls For Computational Privacy Law **
+** Automating PII Principal / Data Subject Rights and Data Controls with Computational Privacy Law **

 Session Tues 6th, Oct Led By
 - Mark Lizar Open Consent Group UK & Smart Species Canada - Mission is to support International Decentralised Data Governance and Meaningful Consent
 - James Hazard - CommonAccord.org  "Bringing the World to Agreement" - Mission to modularise law refine and reuse the same law -

 This is an approach to developing standard clauses using GitForLaw.
 We aim to begin a clause repository collaboratively together.
 It can combine with CommonAccord so that clauses can be iterated upon through application (reused rather than re-issued.)
 With international transborder security and privacy rights so that all stakeholders can use the same standards to be interoperable with humans.
 In essence the evolution of a very old human innovation called the receipt.